YNWA-Algo/YNWA-Algo/README.md

 - 👋 Hi, I’m @YNWA-Algo
-- 👀 I’m interested in Data Science, Statistics, Machine Learning, New Technologies (especially DFi) and Alogrithmic Bias Research
+- 👀 I’m interested in Data Science, Statistics, Machine Learning, New Technologies - especially DeFi and Digital Health
 - 🌱 I’m currently learning how to leverage Databricks (with Apache Spark) for end to end data services
-- 💞️ I’m looking to collaborate on ethics in Machine Learning, Inclusive alogrithm
+- 💞️ I’m looking to collaborate on projects that explore how design impacts health and new age finance projects
 - 📫 How to reach me

 <!---